Frequently Asked Questions

 An arrival transfer is included on this trip when you arrive on Day 1, or when you arrive up to 3 days prior to the tour, provided that you have booked your pre-accommodation through GEEO/G Adventures in our joining hotel.
 (Due to customer experience and quality considerations, all services related to the tour must be continuous.)

-If you are obtaining your visa upon arrival at the Bole International Airport, the queue is just before you go through immigration check point.
-There are a couple bank kiosks to the far right of the visa counter where you can exchange U.S. Dollars (USD) and Euros (EUR) for Ethiopian Birr.
+If you are obtaining your visa upon arrival at the Bole International Airport, the queue is just before you go through the immigration checkpoint.
+There are a couple of bank kiosks to the far right of the visa counter where you can exchange U.S. Dollars (USD) and Euros (EUR) for Ethiopian Birr.
 These give the current bank rate.

 Should you need to contact G Adventures during a situation of dire need, it is best to first call their local G Adventures office.
 If for any reason you do not receive an immediate answer, please leave a detailed message and contact information, so they may return your call and assist you as soon as possible.